This example shows how to train a neural network to detect cancer using mass spectrometry data on protein profiles.

 Each row in x represents the ion intensity level at one of the 100 specific mass-charge values for each patient.

-The variable t has 2 rows of 216 values each of which are either [1;0], indicating a cancer patient, or [0;1] for a normal patient.
+The variable t has two rows with 216 values each of which are either [1;0], indicating a cancer patient, or [0;1] for a normal patient.

 Classification Using a Feed Forward Neural Network